If you love strawberry scones, you’ll love this easy recipe. Soft, fluffy biscuits studded with juicy strawberries and topped with a sweet glaze!

 Can someone please explain to me why these photos look like crap?
+I hate when that happens.
+I make something amazing and I’m just not feeling the photography.

 You think it’s because I was in such a hurry to taste these magical, fluffy little biscuits full of juicy strawberries and drizzled with a sweet glaze that I rushed through the photo session and instead just aimed, shot, and then crammed every last biscuit in my face?